2022 alleged plot to kill Coutts RCMP officers: Legal proceedings

 In court, police constable Trevor Checkley stated that, during the protest, Chris Carbert "received a text message...and was told to share a message with non-mainstream media and on social media."
 Checkley also told Lethbridge provincial court that "The message and a related followup text...stated the protest was not just about ending vaccine and public health mandates but altering Canada's political, justice and medical systems, including the elimination of a group of people referred to as the professional political class," and that someone whose name was redacted "also shared the above message...in a group text chat with Carbert, Lysak and Olienick.”

 Court documents released in December 2022 indicated that police believe the four accused were being directed by remote leadership.

 All four accused were denied bail.
 Lawyers for the accused, in June 2023, requested a relocation of the trial location away from Lethbridge, and an adjournment.

 A new pre-trial hearing date for the accused was set for December 11, 2023, but on the first day, before hearings could be completed, Olienick parted ways with his lawyer, and a new date was set for February 2024.
-As of February new legal counsel for the Chirs Lysak arranged a plea deal where the Crown accepted his plea of not guilty in exchange for a plea of guilty to improper storage of a firearm for which he paid a modest fine.
+As of February new legal counsel for the Chris Lysak arranged a plea deal where the Crown accepted his plea of not guilty in exchange for a plea of guilty to improper storage of a firearm for which he paid a modest fine.

+In September 2024, a jury found Olienick and Carbert not guilty on the charge of conspiring to kill RCMP officers.